 Hard declines, such as customer closing their account, cannot be resolved immediately; and subsequent attempts with the same payment method will not succeed.
-Recurly does not retry transactions with a hard decline.
+As such, Recurly does not typically retry transactions with a hard decline.
+There are exceptions, however:

-Exception A: If Account Updater or the customer update billing information (number updated or expiration date updated), then an immediate one-time retry will be initiated.
+- Exception A: If Account Updater or the customer updates billing information (number updated or expiration date updated), then an immediate one-time retry will be initiated.

 Try Again/Gateway Error